List of introduced fish in Sri Lanka: Class: Actinopterygii - Ray-finned fishes

-Since Sri Lanka was ruled by Portuguese, Dutch, and British, they began introducing a number of exotic species including mammals, plants, birds and fish.
-After independence the introductions continued unabated, and the breeding of exotic aquarium fish for export became popular.
-The deliberate or accidental introduction of exotic fish into has led to serious ecological damage because they disrupt ecosystems, and reduce the diversity of endemic fish to the degree of causing extinction.
-Invasive introduced exotic fish such as the Sail-fin pleco also cause economic damage by reducing the amount of local fish caught by fishermen while themselves being of no or little economical value.
+Since Sri Lanka was ruled by the Portuguese, Dutch, and British.
+At various junctures, these nations introduced a number of exotic species, which included mammals, plants, birds, and fish.
+After Sri Lanka secured its independence, the introductions continued unabated, and the breeding of exotic aquarium fish for export became popular.

+The deliberate and accidental introduction of exotic fish into Sri Lanka has led to serious ecological damage, as many of these species disrupt ecosystems, reducing the diversity of endemic fish to a degree that causes extinction.
+Invasive introduced exotic fish, such as the Sail-fin pleco, also cause economic damage by reducing the amount of local fish caught by fishermen while being of no or little economical value themselves.
 Most of the invasive exotic fish were originally brought for commercial purposes, mainly as aquarium fish and for food.
-Invasive fish in Sri Lanka are a serious issue.

 An introduced, alien, exotic, non-indigenous, or non-native species, or simply an introduction, is a species living outside its native distributional range, which has arrived there by human activity, either deliberate or accidental.
 Non-native species can have various effects on the local ecosystem.
 Introduced species that become established and spread beyond the place of introduction are called invasive species.
 Some have a negative effect on a local ecosystem.
 Some introduced species may have no negative effect or only minor impact.
 Some species have been introduced intentionally to combat pests.

 There are 24 introduced fish species which inhabit all freshwater, brackish water and marine waters.